Top Causes of Concussion in Children and Adolescents

-As an introduction to the topic, I wanted to cover the most common causes of traumatic brain injury (TBI) and concussion (also known as mild TBI, or mTBI) in children and adolescents to show that the topic of youth and brain injury goes well beyond the high school football or soccer field.
+Let’s look at the most common causes of traumatic brain injury (TBI) and concussion (also known as mild TBI, or mTBI) in children and adolescents to see how youth brain injuries don’t only take place on high school sports fields.

-The Top Four Causes of Brain Injury in Children and Adolescents
+Top Causes of Brain Injury (TBI) in Children and Adolescents

-Here are the top causes of brain injuries, including concussions, as reported by the CDC in children and adolescents.
+Here is more about the CDC’s top-reported causes of TBIs, including concussions in children and adolescents.

 Motor vehicle accidents are much more likely to be the cause of TBI-related deaths, responsible for a little under half of all TBI-related deaths in children and adolescents.
 In comparison, falls are responsible for less than 5% of deaths across these age categories.